 Christopher M. Paridon

-Mr. Paridon is counsel in Davis Polk’s Financial Institutions Group, practicing in the Washington DC office.
-His practice focuses on providing both strategic and targeted bank regulatory and financial regulatory reform advice on a wide variety of financial regulatory matters.
-He also advises on bank M&A, capital markets transactions where the target or issuer is a banking organization or other financial institution, and regulatory enforcement actions.
-Mr. Paridon is a member of the fintech practice and has advised clients on bank regulatory considerations for numerous investments in fintech companies.
+Chris provides both strategic and targeted bank regulatory and financial regulatory reform advice on a wide variety of matters.
+He also advises on bank M&A and capital markets transactions involving financial institutions, and on regulatory enforcement actions.
+As a member of our Fintech practice, he has advised clients on bank regulatory considerations for numerous fintech investments.

 Bank Regulatory and Financial Regulatory Reform

 - Advised many U.S. and non-U.S. financial institutions, including many of the largest domestic and international banks and regional banks, on the impact and implementation of the Dodd-Frank Act

 - Advised 5 of the 8 U.S. G-SIBs on a joint comment letter and advocacy regarding the Federal Reserve's and OCC's proposed rules on qualified financial contracts

 - Advised several U.S. G-SIBs on various aspects of their resolution plans required under Section 165(d) of the Dodd-Frank Act